-The benefits available through FBP and the respective annual costs of the benefits are reflected in the Flexible Benefits Summary Highlights booklet provided to each employee each year of the MOU.
+- D. On or about April 1 of each year during the term of this MOU or earlier if mutually agreed, the Parties will exchange premium rates for the Parties' respective plan offerings. - E. The benefits available through the FBP and the respective annual costs of the benefits are reflected in the Flexible Benefits booklet provided to each employee each year.